viet34tqc/notebook/interview.md

 `useState` doens't merge objects when the state is updated.
 It replaces them.

 When there is an update action (ex: click event).

-- The update state function (setState) isn't called immediately.
-It's moved to a queue
-- Then a re-render of the component is scheduled.
-- The event handler is wrap into a batch, when the batch finishs, the re-render begins
+- When you call the `setState`, it might trigger an re-render.
+However, `setState` doesn't update the state immediately.
+React waits for all the `setState` in the event handlers to be finished before re-rendering.
+This is called batching
+- You can pass a value or an updated function to the `setState`.
+All of them are added to the queue.
-- All scheduled re-renders run
+- When all the scheduled re-renders run
   - `useState` is called
-  - `setState` is invoked and save the final result in the hook's state
-  - `useState` returns the updated value
+  - React goes through all the queue, calculates and returns the updated value to `useState`

 If you update the state hook to the same value as the current state, there will be no re-render to be scheduled.